-This past summer, after moving to Maui, Robinson gave 3 solo concerts at Saint John's Church in Kula.
-For the holiday season, he presented a three-part series of performances at Seabury Hall, titled "Charcoal Notes", during December.
+This past summer, after moving to Maui, Robinson gave 3 solo concerts at the Church of Saint John in Kula.
+For the holiday season, he presented a three-part series of performances at Seabury Hall, "Charcoal Notes", during December.

 Contributions from the Lahaina concerts will be donated to the West Maui Cultural Council.

 Cultual Center is located at 562-A Front Street, next to the tennis courts.
 For more information, call 669-7407.